 This is troubling, particularly as we need to increase participation in sport, with the UK facing an inactivity crisis.

 Baroness Tanni Grey-Thompson, Gold medal Paralympian, parliamentarian and television presenter says:

-They are also crucially free and accessible and have been deliberately placed within some of most deprived areas so that 146,000 residents are within a 10 minute walk from one of these sites.
+They are also crucially free and accessible and have been deliberately placed within some of the most deprived areas so that 146,000 residents are within a 10-minute walk from one of these sites.

 They have recently been nominated for a RICs (Royal Institute of Chartered Surveyors) in the ‘Community Benefit’ category as they have been so popular.

 If you want to make a difference too then why not invite us to come and talk to you about Proludic Urbanix outdoor gyms and how they can help your community.
 Call us on 0115 982 3980 or email firstname.lastname@example.org quoting ‘outdoor fitness’.
 Together we can help 1 million more people in the UK get more active!

 Article published on 10 March 2020

 Proludic is delighted to introduce Russell Dyer as the newest addition to our expanding team.
 Russell has taken on the role of Contracts Manager, created to manage the increase in project installs we are seeing across the midlands and central belt of the UK.
 Russell’s addition to the Proludic team comes at a time when...